darkyen/cap-drone/Readme.md

 ## Pusher only support 10k messages!
 There are two very important things to remember though
   - Pusher only allows you to have 10KB messages.
   - If you are posting more than 10KB text in your chatroom, you are evil.
+Read the license!